My March post @All Analytics.

 understand why duplicates should be prohibited.
 This should worry

-But the absence of an identifier means that individual entities are
+analysts.
+But “Stating the same fact more than once, does not make it truer, only redundant,” as E. F. Codd used to say.
+The absence of an identifier means that individual entities are

 not meaningful, so this representation contradicts the real world.
 Contradictions produce problems.
 First, a DBMS is incapable of